AzimNahin/SQL-Tableau-Covid-Data-Analysis/README.md

-# 🦠 COVID-19 Global Impact Analysis Dashboard (SQL Server + Tableau)
+# 🦠 COVID-19 Global Impact Analysis (SQL Server + Tableau)

-This project analyzes the global spread, severity, and response to the COVID-19 pandemic by merging and transforming two comprehensive datasets: **COVID deaths** and **vaccinations**.
-All data was cleaned and processed using **SQL Server**, and the final visualization dashboard was created in **Tableau Desktop**.
+This project investigates the global impact of the COVID-19 pandemic using a data pipeline built in **SQL Server**, cleaned and transformed from Excel datasets, and visualized using **Tableau Desktop**.

-The goal was to uncover:
+The goal was to answer questions like:
-- Which regions were most impacted?
+- Which countries and continents were most impacted by COVID-19?
-- How did infection and death rates evolve over time?
+- What percentage of the population got infected?
-- What percentage of populations were infected?
+- What is the global death rate from COVID-19?
-- How did vaccination affect country-level trends?
+- How did infections spread over time?

 ---